aspose-slides/Aspose.Slides-Reference-Tutorials/content/english/net/presentation-manipulation/convert-fodp-format-to-other-presentation-formats/_index.md

 ## Installing Aspose.Slides for .NET

 Before we begin, you need to have Aspose.Slides for .NET installed.
-You can download the library from the official website or use NuGet for a seamless installation process.
+You can download the library from the Aspose.Releases or use NuGet for a seamless installation process.

 ## Setting Up Your Development Environment